 Fishing guides must possess an Oklahoma fishing guide license.
 This license costs $90 unless the guide provides Coast Guard Mariner credentials, in which case the license costs $20.
-For a list of licensed guides, visit wildlifedepartment.com.
+For a list of licensed guides, go here.

-The fiscal-year licenses (combination, youth combination) are valid from July 1 to June 30.
-These licenses allow fishing during the time period specified on the license.
+The fiscal-year licenses (combination, youth combination, hunting, youth hunting, nonresi- dent hunting) are valid from July 1 to June 30.

 Resident 5-Year Combination Hunting/Fishing License

 People who have been residents of Oklahoma for at least six months may buy a 5-year combination hunting/fishing license.
 Holders of these licenses are exempt from the annual fishing and hunting license only.
 Holders of resident 5-year licenses who become residents of another state during the 5-year period of their license may continue to use their license as a nonresident annual fishing or hunting license.
-When hunting, they must buy any season-specific hunting licenses that are not covered by a nonresident annual hunting license.
+However, they must purchase any season-specific licenses, such as antelope, bear, deer, elk or turkey, that are not covered by a resident annual hunting license.

 Lifetime Senior Citizen Combination Hunting/Fishing License

 Residents age 65 (or those who turn 65 during the calendar year) are eligible to purchase a senior citizen combination hunting/fishing license, which is valid for life.
-The license provides the same exemptions as a resident lifetime combination hunting/fishing license.
-Application available at wildlifedepartment.com.
-If using paper form, form must be signed by Wildlife Department employee before mailing.
+The license provides the same exemptions as a resident lifetime com- bination hunting/fishing license.
+Application available online here.
+If using paper form, form must be signed by Wildlife Department employee or include a copy of your Oklahoma driver license before mailing.

-Persons who have resided in Oklahoma for at least six months and who are receiving Social Security disability benefits, Supplemental Security Income benefits, or persons receiving disability benefits under the Federal Railroad Retirement Act or the Multiple Injury Trust Fund may buy a five-year disability fishing license for $10.
-Applicants for this license are urged to ask for a Benefits Verification Statement from Social Security at (800) 772-1213.
+Persons who have resided in Oklahoma for at least six months and who are receiving Social Security disability benefits, Supplemental Security Income benefits, or persons receiving disability benefits under the Federal Railroad Retirement Act or the Multiple Injury Trust Fund may buy a 5-year disability fishing license or hunting license for $10 each.
+Applicants for this license are urged to ask for a Benefit Verification Letter from Social Security at (800) 772-1213.